Close

 Will the application of the Net Investment Returns (NIR) framework to Temasek’s expected returns result in any changes in Temasek’s investment strategy?

-The inclusion of Temasek’s long term returns in the NIR framework does not affect, change or impact:
+The inclusion of Temasek under the NIR framework does not affect, change or impact:

 • Temasek’s dividend policy;